openaustralia/planningalerts/README.md

 In development all emails are sent locally to [mailcatcher](https://mailcatcher.me/).
 The emails can be viewed at http://localhost:1080.

-Email templates for the new tailwind based theme are developed using [Maizzle](https://maizzle.com/).
+Email templates are developed using [Maizzle](https://maizzle.com/).
 The development workflow goes as follows:
 ```
 cd maizzle
 npm run dev production